• Skip to primary navigation

 Microgreens Currently Available

-We grow microgreens in our greenhouse all year.
 Contact us to find what is growing in the greenhouse right now.
 We will grow special requests if you need something specific (see the list of what we can grow for you below).
 Delivery service is available within a 25 mile radius of our greenhouse located in Dousman, WI.
 Visit our contact page to ask more.

 Types of Microgreens We Can Grow For You